Bioinformatics-Research-Network/skill-assessments/R for Data Science/README.md

 1. The script has to be executable using `Rscript <your_script.R>` (e.g., `Rscript tic-tac-toe.R`).
 2. All the rules of tic-tac-toe are included. `X` always goes first, then `O`.
 The first to get three-in-a-row wins.
 A stalemate when no moves remain is a tie.
 3. The script should ask the player to choose moves using a prompt (see example).
+4. There should be no errors.
+No matter what the user inputs, they shouldn't see any errors.

 **Hint**: To get user input on the command line, use the following construct: